-In September 1999, the Tribe and the state of California entered into a Tribal-State Gaming Compact (Compact) for the purpose of establishing a mutually respectful government-to-government relationship through developing and implementing a regulatory framework for Class III gaming in accordance with the IGRA.
-The compact authorizes a maximum of two gaming facilities, limited to lands held in trust for the Tribe, and outlines, among other things, the scope of Class III gaming; licensing requirements; procedures regarding the enforcement of compact provisions; regulations for the operation and management of the tribal gaming operation; and revenue distribution.
-The Tribe is currently renegotiating the Compact; this EIS has been prepared to satisfy the environmental review requirements of both the existing Compact and the anticipated requirements of the new Compact.
+In March 2023, the Tribe and the state of California entered into a new Tribal-State Gaming Compact (Compact) for the purpose of establishing a mutually respectful government-to-government relationship through developing and implementing a regulatory framework for Class III gaming in accordance with the IGRA.
+The compact authorizes a maximum of two gaming facilities, limited to gaming eligible lands held in trust for the Tribe, and outlines, among other things, the scope of Class III gaming; licensing requirements; procedures regarding the enforcement of compact provisions; regulations for the operation and management of the tribal gaming operation; and revenue distribution.